tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 The Bitcoin blockchain is, as of June 2018, approximately 173 Gigabytes in size [1].
 This makes it nearly impossible for everyone to run a full Bitcoin node.
 In the original Bitcoin whitepaper, Satoshi recognised this and introduced the concept of a Simplified Payment Verification (SPV) [2], in which he describes a technique that allows verification of payments using a lightweight client that doesn't need to download the entire Bitcoin blockchain, but rather by only downloading block headers with the longest proof-of-work chain [3].

-Longest Proof of work chain
 ![proofofworkchain.png](sources/proofofworkchain.png)
-Courtesy: Bitcoin: A Peer-to-Peer Electronic Cash System
+Courtesy: Bitcoin: A Peer-to-Peer Electronic Cash System[2]

 The full nodes would need to be able to alert SPV clients when an invalid block is detected [2].